mitmproxy/mitmproxy/docs/src/content/concepts-modes.md

     is not needed in transparent mode.
 - Re-check the instructions in the [transparent]({{< relref "howto-transparent"
     >}}) section.
 Anything you missed?
+- Try including or excluding the (`--set keep-host-header`) directive.
+- Try using reverse mode instead of transparent mode (both modes canont be used at once).

 If you encounter any other pitfalls that should be listed here, please let us know!